 Firewalls and load balancers

-Most (physical) firewalls and load balancers supported IPv6 for a while.
+Most (physical) firewalls and load balancers supported IPv6 for a while, often with significantly reduced performance.
 There were some notable exceptions, but that’s gruesome history that we should quickly forget.

 These people must be living on a different planet.
 Obviously the virtual versions of physical appliances (example: BIG-IP virtual edition from F5) support IPv6, but one would hope that the vendors claiming to be focused on network virtualization wouldn’t forget that there’s life beyond virtual MACs and IPv4.